lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

-We did not manage to implement monitoring.
-We would like to have monitoring implemented such that over time we could measure ... and ... that would inform us about this ... behaviour of our application.*
+We implemented monitoring, or at least we setup the application.
+However, we would have liked to have time to design a dashboard such that over time we could measure the performance when invoking the cloud function for inference.

 ### Question 24